bscout9956/texture-upscaler/README.md

 ## Requirements
  - Bash (if you do not have Linux you can try the Git for Window's Bash instead)
  - Image Magick 6 (Image Magick 7 does not work with this script yet): https://imagemagick.org/download/binaries/ImageMagick-6.9.10-44-Q8-x64-dll.exe
+ - If using Method 2 for training:
+   - `pip install pillow` is required

 ### Required if you want to use ESRGAN and/or SFTGAN
  - Cuda (optional, but recommended if you have an NVidia) (On Linux you can just install the latest NVidia drivers)